JaeWong91/GAME-ROOM/README.md

 -   Responsive on all device sizes
 -   Interactive elements
 -   Carousel in the Games page to house images of games available.
-I felt this was neccessary to be more presentable and less cluttered.
+I felt this was necessary to be more presentable and less cluttered.
 -   On the Events page, I added a dropdown selection for the user to select which event they wish to enter.

 ### Features left to implement